CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 }
 ```

-So now we've found an expression for the `hours` using `slice`, we can write:
+So now we've found an expression for the `hours`, we can write:

 ```js
 if (+time.slice(0, 2) > 12) {